 Work life balance

-- For those that are in Dubai without their immediate families, there is a tendency to choose work over a social life because it keeps them from missing their loved ones too much.
+- For those expats in Dubai without their immediate families, there is a tendency to choose work over a social life in Dubai because it keeps them from missing their loved ones too much.
 Too much time alone and they start to feel bored, homesick or melancholic and miserable.

-- Many of the expats who have chosen a life in Dubai tend to socialize with their family circle, relatives or compatriots who live in the Emirates and share similar interests.
+- Many of the expats living in Dubai tend to socialize with their family circle, relatives or compatriots who live in the Emirates and share similar interests.

 - Those who have school going children may also find that they have opportunities to widen their circle of friends by socializing with other parents.